Digital Preservation Coalition

 By participating in the E-ARK project, the Danish National Archive has had the opportunity to collaborate with other partners and draw on a wider pool of expertise and technologies to develop and test new ideas.
 There are many benefits from this collaboration.
 One of which has been the opportunity for the Danish National Archive to develop a migration tool that connects to live databases and migrates to preservation format.
 A key contribution of Danish National Archives has been to ensure that scalability issues and practical issues have been implemented in the E-ARK specifications and E-ARK tools.

+One aim of the E-ARK project is to resolve a technical and costly gap by providing tools and standards that will be able to migrate data from live milieus to preservation format.
 Furthermore, the E-ARK project will provide tools that the Danish National Archive can use when users need access to the data and knowledge which we have preserved.
 The tools developed under the E-ARK project will have the most impact for the Danish National Archive and will improve daily operations.
 However, the knowledge and insights gained will also be very significant.

 Latest News